ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 check mark virtual reality supported and choose Oculus by using the plus symbol also check mark ARCore supported ),

-build and run the .apk file with Unity 2017.3.1f1 or higher.
-The project just contains a basic cube that you can walk around using Inside Out Tracking.
+build and run the .apk file as an Android project with Unity 2017.3.1f1 or higher.
+The project contains a room and a gun to shoot the objects.

 or